conduitio-labs/conduit-connector-pinecone/README.md

 The Pinecone connector is one of [Conduit](https://github.com/ConduitIO/conduit) builtin plugins.
 It provides both, a source and a destination connector for [Pinecone](https://www.Pinecone.io/).

-It uses the [grpc go Pinecone client](github.com/Pinecone-io/go-Pinecone) to connect to Pinecone.
+It uses the [gRPC go Pinecone client](github.com/Pinecone-io/go-Pinecone) to connect to Pinecone.

 ## What data does the OpenCDC record consist of?